brefphp/bref/docs/web-apps/docker.md

     title: Local development for web apps
 ---

-AWS Lambda support running a Docker Container as a handler for your function.
-This alternative **is a last resort** when:
+AWS Lambda supports running a Docker image, instead of running your application in the default Linux environment.
+We recommend Docker **as a last resort**, as it is less practical and usually comes with slightly worse cold starts.
+Yes, Docker is great and probably sounds familiar, but is often not worth it on Lambda.

+You should consider deploying using Docker when:

-- Your Lambda Function is larger than 250MB when unzipped
+- Your Lambda Function is [larger than 250MB when unzipped](../environment/storage.md)
-- You need more than 5 extensions
+- You reached the limit of 5 Lambda layers (e.g. for extra PHP extensions)
-- You need resources locally installed (e.g. mysqldump)
+- You need resources installed locally (e.g. mysqldump)

 > Note: this documentation page assumes that you have read about [web apps on Lambda](../runtimes/http.md) first.